babywhale321/bashvm/README.md

 # bashvm

-bashvm is a console tool to manage your virtual machines, written in Bash.
+bashvm is a console tool to manage your virtual machines.

 ## How to use